ARPA-SIMC/ec-tc/ecflow/ileps_timecrit/README.md

 timecrit = true
 ```

 The list of supported variables may change.
+This is the explanation of
+nost of them:

  * `suitestart` (datetime) first day of suite cycling
  * `suiteback` (int) alternative to the previous, how many days before today the suite should start cycling
  * `suitestop` (datetime) last day of suite cycling
  * `suiteduration` (int) alternative to the previous, for how many days the suite should cycle
- * `hours` (range in format `1,3,6-9,10-20:2`) hours of day (UTC) at which suite should run, e.g. `0-21:3` means every 3 hours from 0 to 21 UTC
+ * `hours` (range string in format `1,3,6-9,10-20:2`) hours of day (UTC) at which suite should run, e.g. `0-21:3` means every 3 hours from 0 to 21 UTC
  * `forecastrange` (int) maximum forecast range for leps run in hours
- * `subsuites` (array of strings) pre-configured type of model runs to be added t the suite, possible values "ana", "eps", "det"
+ * `subsuites` (array of strings) pre-configured types of model runs to be added to the suite, possible values "ana", "eps", "det"
  * `iconsoil` to be included in subsuites?
- * `pretypes` (array of strings) pre-configured type of data access for the suite, possible values "mars", "diss"
+ * `pretypes` (array of strings) pre-configured types of data access for the suite, possible values "mars", "diss"
  * `predefault` default data access method among `pretypes`, the other one(s) will be set to "defstatus complete" in the suite definition
- * `splitretrieve` (boolean) retrieve BC with a task for each 24 hour interval (default, true) or with a singel task (false)
+ * `splitretrieve` (boolean) retrieve BC with a task for each 24 hour interval (default, true) or with a single task (false)
- * `membrange` (range) range of ensemble members to be run (0=deterministic)
+ * `membrange` (range string) range of ensemble members to be run (0=deterministic)
- * `timecrit` (boolean) the suite is timecritical, thus it has emergency family and it is started by real-time dissemination events (true) or it is a reforecast self-cycling non realtime suite (default, false).
+ * `timecrit` (boolean) the suite is realtime/timecritical, thus it has an "emergency" family and it is started by real-time dissemination events (true) or it is a continuous reforecast non realtime suite (default, false).

 #### Runtime configuration files